Where Have All The Bob Seger Albums Gone?

 It's tempting now to draw a line in Seger's career: a variety of noble commercial and artistic misfires prior to Live Bullet, then a string of increasingly successful exhibitions of his craft thereafter.
 But all the ingredients that made the albums after Live Bullet sell millions were present from the beginning.

 There's an amiable haphazardness to Seger's first seven or eight records (and the mid-'60s singles that preceded them), which saw Seger adopting then discarding a variety of different approaches, from the bottom-heavy psychedelic rocker heard on his earliest hit, 1968's "Ramblin' Gamblin' Man," to acoustic singer-songwriter to good-time purveyor of slightly sanitized Stones riffs.
 But what might have come off as cynical careerism in another artist just felt like a true fan's promiscuousness with Seger.
 He'd inhaled rock and roll's history with an acolyte's belief in its redemptive power and a gifted composer's ability to intuit the specific elements that made certain songs work.
-He was a human radio antenna, with a conviction so genuine, and a melodic skill so great, that he could turn the most basic elements — Chuck Berry leads plus Ike & Tina howls on the rockers; restrained but steadily building arrangements from the Muscle Shoals rhythm section on the ballads — into perfectly realized creations that leapt straight from the speakers into your soul, bypassing your brain entirely.
+He was a human radio antenna, with a conviction so genuine and a melodic skill so great that he could turn the most basic elements — Chuck Berry leads plus Ike & Tina howls on the rockers; restrained but steadily building arrangements from the Muscle Shoals rhythm section on the ballads — into perfectly realized creations that leapt straight from the speakers into your soul, bypassing your brain entirely.

 The gold record he earned with Bullet simply gave him a sorely needed combination of confidence, clout and cash.
 He promptly spent all three realizing a vision one could only catch glimpses of in his previous recordings, like 1970's cover of "River Deep, Mountain High," an early display of his agility at translating R&B into hard rock.
 "Turn the Page," from 1972, is the original brooding, road-weary power ballad.
 Both now sound like templates for multiple mega-hits Seger would have later that decade.
 He'd been called old-fashioned (as a compliment) in 1973 and was referred to (with zero irony) as punk in 1977.
 These are not contradictions — in 1977, punk was old-fashioned, musically, an effort to strip away every extraneous filigree that had accreted like barnacles on the hull of rock music.
 Bob Seger was basic, when basicness was a good thing the world lacked.